Godliver143/Robot_Arm/README.md

 # Robot_Arm

-	This project is a robot arm built by myself and my team mate Seth Deli.
+	This project is a robot arm built by myself and my team mate Seth Deli along with Enoch Sem.

 INTRODUCTION